An early shingles rash will typically look like flat areas of discolored skin. Symptoms usually change depending on the stage of shingles.

 How long do shingles symptoms last?

-Typically, most cases of shingles last between 2–4 weeks.
-However, the exact time it takes the fluid-filled blisters to dry up, crust over, and clear, may vary.
+Typically, most symptoms of a shingles rash last between 2–4 weeks.
+However, the exact time it takes the fluid-filled blisters to dry up, crust over, and clear may vary.

 After the rash disappears, some people can still experience long-term pain.
-They can even develop a condition called postherpetic neuralgia.
+They may also develop a condition called postherpetic neuralgia.

 What causes shingles to suddenly appear?